-Another common reason that umbilical cords are clamped early is the heightened of a baby developing jaundice if cord clamping is delayed.
-Although studies suggest there is a slight risk of developing jaundice if the clamping is delayed, the American College of Obstetricians and Gynecologists (ACOG) suggests that benefits of delaying cord clamping outweighs the risks of premature cord clamping.
+Another common reason that umbilical cords are clamped early is the heightened risk of a baby developing jaundice if cord clamping is delayed.
+Although studies suggest there is a slight risk of developing jaundice if the clamping is delayed, the American College of Obstetricians and Gynecologists (ACOG) suggests that the benefits of delaying cord clamping outweigh the risks of premature cord clamping.
 Infants who show signs of jaundice, however, must be monitored closely and treated immediately.
-A study published in the 2008 issue of the Cochrane Database of Systematic Reviews states that infants only have a 5% risk of jaundice when the cord clamping is delayed, yet a 3% still exists for infants who undergo early cord clamping.
+A study published in the 2008 issue of the Cochrane Database of Systematic Reviews states that infants only have a five percent risk of jaundice when the cord clamping is delayed, yet a three percent risk still exists for infants who undergo early cord clamping.

 Along with better iron and blood levels, there are a variety of benefits to delayed cord clamping, including:

-- Decreased chances of intraventricular hemorrhaging: The chances of intraventricular hemorrhaging among preterm infants reduces by 59%, according to studies.
+- A decrease in the chances of intraventricular hemorrhaging: The chances of intraventricular hemorrhaging among preterm infants reduces by 59 percent, according to studies.

-- Decreased infant sepsis: Infant sepsis can be reduced by up to 29% when cord clamping is delayed.
+- Decreased infant sepsis: Infant sepsis can be reduced by up to 29 percent when cord clamping is delayed.